 closed 7/11/08 @ $33.69

 I have only able to short Las Vegas Sands so far, which I have closed.
 I didn't short Sears Holdings and Lifetime Fitness since both stocks need to be "rented" from a shareholder for about 0.1% a day and a minimum of $50,000 needs to be shorted.

 Economists now acknowledge that the economy has been in recession since December, 2007.
 I expect the market will likely continue to be choppy.
 For now, I am looking reinvest the cash that was raised at the end of 2008 and I will no longer be trying to short stocks.
-Also, we will not be adding any new money, until the Dow crosses either 6000 or 10,000.
+For now, we will not be adding any new money.

 Disclosure: At time of publication, I am long Range Resources, Potash and Southwestern in my trading account.
 The managed accounts are long Hess, Potash, Range Resources, and Sears Holdings.